lempute3/Esp8226-Color-Picker/README.md

 - Easy to Use: The app has a simple and intuitive interface, making it easy for users to control their LED strip.

 ## Technologies Used
+- Python
+- PySide6
 - ESP8226 module
+- Arduino C++
-- UDP protocol
+- Wifi UDP protocol
-- PySide6